elzeinali/vote-counter/readme.md

 **Pros**:

-- Faster Retrieval: Allows for efficient retrieval of top 3 candidates without sorting; O(log(n)).
+- Faster Retrieval: Allows for efficient retrieval of top 3 candidates without sorting; `O(log(n))`.

 **Cons**:

 - Complexity: Additional structure and synchronization between map and heap.
 - Memory Overhead: Extra storage is needed for the heap.
-The heap size will be O(n) and the map size will be O(m).
-Resulting in a total space complexity of O(n).
+The heap size will be `O(n)` and the map size will be `O(m)`.
+Resulting in a total space complexity of `O(n)`.
-- Slower Insertion: Insertion is slower since we add elements to the heap and cause a rebanlance.
-Time complexity is O(log(n)).
+- Slower Insertion: Insertion is slower since we add elements to the heap and cause a re-balancing.
+Time complexity is `O(log(n))`.

 #### To Summarize

-The `MAP_ONLY` approach has a time complexity for insertion of O(1) and O(mlog(m)) for retrieval.
-It also has a space complexity of O(m).
+The `MAP_ONLY` approach has a time complexity for insertion of `O(1)` and `O(mlog(m))` for retrieval.
+It also has a space complexity of `O(m)`.

-The `MAP_AND_HEAP` approach has a time complexity for insertion of O(log(n)) and O(log(n)) for retrieval.
-It also has a space complexity of O(n).
+The `MAP_AND_HEAP` approach has a time complexity for insertion of `O(log(n))` and `O(log(n))` for retrieval.
+It also has a space complexity of `O(n)`.

 ## Why Implement Both?

 Different scenarios may benefit from different strategies.
 The `MAP_ONLY` approach would be more efficient overall if the number of insertions vastly outnumbers the times the user asks for the top 3 candidates.
 This is because each insertion is quick, it only requires to update a count in a hashmap.
-However, retrieval of the top 3 candidates would require sorting the entries, which can be costly if done frequently.
-On the other hand, the `MAP_AND_HEAP` strategy is more efficient when the user frequently queries for the top candidates.
+It would also be more efficient if the number of unique candidates is much smaller than the number of votes.
+However, retrieval of the top 3 candidates would require sorting the candidates, which can be costly if done frequently.
+On the other hand, the `MAP_AND_HEAP` strategy is more efficient when the user frequently queries for the top candidates and if the difference between the number of candidates and votes is small.
 By maintaining a max-heap, this strategy allows for faster retrieval of the top candidates, at the expense of slightly slower insertions due to the need to maintain the heap's order.
 Additionally, the `MAP_AND_HEAP` approach incurs a higher memory overhead because of maintaining both a map and a heap containing all the votes.
 So, if space is a premium concern, then the `MAP_ONLY` approach would be the more efficient choice.
 In conclusion, the best strategy largely depends on the specific requirements and constraints of the use case at hand.

 ## Interacting with the Application